 - One must accept that feeling, embrace it and keep on living.
 It was hard for me to understand this part because how am I not going to depend on others?
 We are humans, aren’t we?
 We are social beings and as such we need to relate to people.

 However, what they mean with this is that by shaving their heads they want to get rid of the need of belonging to a place or to someone for they think that’s what limits us as humans and attachment makes us unhappy.

-Along the week I’ve heard several times that’s best to leave negative feelings behind.
+I’ve heard several times this week that’s best to leave negative feelings behind.
 We should live in the present for that’s the only moment in which we live.